HELIOS APP (Viking Centro App)

 • Likes to be in constant contact with the people in charge of the activities

-• Wants the application to remind you of the attendance to the different activities booked
+• Wants the app to remind you of the attendance to the different activities booked

 • Wants to know when your friends are training so that you can socialize with them